Can Rabbits Eat Garlic?

 Garlic is very toxic to the overall health of rabbits as it causes Hemolytic anemia, Diarrhea, and Uneaten cecotropes, among other health conditions to rabbits.

-Although some vets suggest that in small doses, garlic may also be beneficial to rabbits’ health, we strongly advise avoiding feeding garlic to your pet rabbits.
+Although some vets suggest that garlic may benefit rabbits’ health in small doses, we strongly advise avoiding feeding your pet rabbits.

 Let’s now explore in detail the dangers of feeding rabbits with garlic.

-Several medical reports have shown that feeding garlic to rabbits has several negative effects on their health system and cause a wide range of severe health conditions, especially when excessively fed which we’re going to exclusively discuss below.
+Several medical reports have shown that feeding garlic to rabbits has several adverse effects on their health system and cause a wide range of severe health conditions, especially when excessively fed, which we will discuss below.

 1. Hemolytic Anemia